powelli13/elixir_todo/dev_tech_talk/script.md

   1 + 1 == 2 ->
     "But this will"
 end
+>"But this will"
 ```
 Note `cond` considers any values aside from `nil` and `false` to be `true`.

 `if` is just what you'd expect.

 ## Modules and Functions
-In Elixir functions are grabbed together in modules. `defmodule` is used to write a module, and `def` or `defp` to write a function. (`defp` is private).
+In Elixir functions are grouped together in modules. `defmodule` is used to write a module, and `def` or `defp` to write a function. (`defp` is private).
 The last statement of the function, or executing clause, is the 'return' value for that function.

 ```
 defmodule Math do